Artificial Disk Replacement Surgery

-In addition to a patient’s description of symptoms, diagnosis is made on the basis of a clinical exam that identifies areas that are tender or painful.
+In addition to a patient’s description of symptoms, diagnosis is made on the basis of a clinical exam that identifies tender or painful areas.
 Imaging studies such as magnetic resonance imaging (MRI) are used to pinpoint the location and extent of the damage.

 How is degenerative disk disease treated?

 When patients are diagnosed with degenerative disk disease, it is important first to try conservative (nonsurgical) treatment approaches.
 Those may include lifestyle changes, such as physical activity and weight loss, along with such treatments as:

 - Steroids, orally or via an epidural injection

 If none of those treatments helps and the pain continues (six months for lumbar; three months for cervical), surgery may be an option.
 Spinal fusion (where several vertebrae are fused together) used to be the only treatment we could offer, and for some patients, it’s still the best option.
 But now, for some people, artificial disk replacement is a less invasive and more restorative procedure that allows them to once again begin to function normally.

 While the patient is under general anesthesia, the orthopaedic surgeon first removes the worn and damaged disk and then replaces it with a mechanical one.
 The device is designed to move with the spine in a way that restores range of motion so the patient can once again move normally and without pain.

 Disk replacements can be performed in the cervical and lumbar spine and, if necessary, several replacements can be done in one operative procedure.
 Depending on which disk or disks are being replaced, the procedure can be done on an outpatient basis or can require one or two nights in the hospital.
 Recovery typically takes two to six weeks, and most patients are able to do just about everything they did before the onset of back pain.